 How long does it take to form an LLC or corporation in Maine?

 Business formation turnaround times vary considerably from state to state.
-Due to high volume, Maine currently takes 9-15 business days to process most formation paperwork.
-If you need faster processing, expediting is available. $100 guarantees same-day processing, while $50 gets a 24-turnaround.
+Due to high volume, Maine currently takes 20-25 business days to process most formation paperwork.
+You can find the current real-time Maine processing speeds on this page.

 How many small businesses are there in Maine today?